Manage Person Data - Menu in WISEid Portal

 Having Accurate WISEid Records:

-It is essential that ALL students and staff have WISEids assigned.
-This is accomplished within the Manage Person Data menu in WISEid.
+It is essential to assign WISEids to ALL students and staff.
+Do this in the Manage Person Data menu in WISEid.

 Person Search / Edit